 All these guest favourite hotels are bookable through the Hotels.com mobile app or online.
 Look for the Loved by Guests badges to find your favourite.
 Check out some of the award-winning hotels on Facebook, Twitter and Instagram using the #LovedbyGuests hashtag or you can also visit https://ca.hotels.com/page/loved-by-guests/

 Thanks for following along on my travels!
-I will be back to Italy soon.
+I will be back to Italy soon because there was still more to see after spending two days in Venice.
 There is so much more that I want to see and do.

 This blog post is brought you in collaboration with Hotels.com .
 Thank you for supporting the brands that support me.